Accelize/drm/doc/drm_sw_advanced_description.rst

-session_id                     string    Read-only     -                       return the current session ID session_status                 bool      Read-only     true or false           indicate if a session is currently open license_status                 bool      Read-only     -                       indicate if a license is running in the Controller metered_data                   uint64_t  Read-only     -                       return the current value of the metering data counter nodelocked_request_file        string    Read-only     -                       return the path to the node-locked license request JSON file drm_frequency                  int32_t   Read-only     -                       return the measured DRM frequency drm_license_type               string    Read-only     -                       return the license type of the DRM Controller: node-locked, floating/metering
+session_id                     string    Read-only     -                       return the current session ID session_status                 bool      Read-only     true or false           indicate if a session is currently open license_status                 bool      Read-only     -                       indicate if a license is running in the Controller metered_data                   string    Read-only     -                       return a string with the current metering value for each activator nodelocked_request_file        string    Read-only     -                       return the path to the node-locked license request JSON file drm_frequency                  int32_t   Read-only     -                       return the measured DRM frequency drm_license_type               string    Read-only     -                       return the license type of the DRM Controller: node-locked, floating/metering